An Alternative to LLM-based AI for Engineering Applications

 11/07/2025

 He explained, “Today's AI focuses on the use of LLMs to manipulate text, images and videos.
 This is helpful, but at SandboxAQ, we believe that future AI will rely on its capabilities to solve more challenging problems, for example, in chemistry, physics and biology.
-We will have to task the AI to discover new drugs, or find new battery chemistries to make a sustainable future.
-So, we believe this new type of AI model has the potential to unlock trillions of dollars of market opportunities across many industries - in aerospace, automotive, energy, chemical materials, biopharma and many others.”
+We will have to task the AI to discover new drugs, novel catalysts, or find new battery chemistries to make a sustainable future.
+So, we believe this new type of AI model has the potential to unlock trillions of dollars of market opportunities across many industries - in aerospace, automotive, energy, chemicals, biopharma and many others.”

 SandboxAQ is a pioneer in the development of LQMs that are grounded in physics and built to simulate real-world systems.
 The company was spun out of Alphabet in 2022, and since then has raised almost $1 billion in investment.
-Its business strategy is to build and train AI models that will help their customers to solve their own problems rather than attempting to make new discoveries themselves.
+Its business strategy is to build and train AI models that will help its customers to solve their own problems rather than attempting to make new discoveries themselves.
 Customers approach them with technical problems, which SandboxAQ solves using its proprietary AI and simulation technologies.
-To reassure the customer, SandboxAQ does not need access to proprietary customer data, rather, it generate synthetic datasets through advanced simulations.
+To reassure the customer, SandboxAQ does not need access to proprietary customer data, rather, it generates synthetic datasets through advanced simulations.

 These two case studies are only a taste of the potential benefits that LQMs can bring to the battery market.
 There are also many other projects ongoing with a wide range of customers.
 The potential benefits of AI are now being realized.